ohmdsp/ohmdsp.github.io/_posts/blog/2017-01-22-time-frequency-analysis-of-nonstationary-signals.md

 * Don't forget to download the code and bat signal data so you can try for yourself - [Code & Bat Data](https://github.com/ohmdsp/TF-Bat-Signal-Analysis)

 *Thanks to Dr. Larry Marple Jr. for the introduction to time-frequency analysis back when I was in graduate school.
-You should check out his book on [Spectral Analysis](https://www.amazon.com/Digital-Spectral-Analysis-Electrical-Engineering/dp/048678052X)*
+Please check out Larry's well-known book on [Spectral Analysis](https://www.amazon.com/Digital-Spectral-Analysis-Electrical-Engineering/dp/048678052X)*